Dog walks 40 miles back to family

 “Today I am a very happy and relieved man who is grateful to every single person who has helped me,” said Nigel.
 After all, the efforts of the organization and other helping hands finally paid off.
 Informed on Facebook Lost Paws NI on April 27 that Cooper was now “safely at home.”

-After the first tip was received on April 22, the accolade followed five days later.
-A resident recognized the dog from the numerous posters and Cooper was caught on the way to his old home.
+After the first hint was received on April 22, the accolade followed five days later.
+A resident recognized the dog on the numerous posters and Cooper was caught on the way to his old home.
 “Cooper crossed major thoroughfares, forests, fields and country lanes in 27 days to get home from an area he had never been to before,” the post continues.
 (Felina Wellner)

 #Dog #walks #miles #family